The Commission had no professional consultancy expenditure in the period 1 July 2017 to 30 June 2018.

 There was no overseas travel undertaken by the Commissioners or Commission staff in 2017-18.

 The primary objective of the Commission is the advancement of Indigenous peoples in the welfare reform communities.
 This commitment and the associated policies of the Commission to support this commitment are demonstrated throughout the Commission’s Annual Reports.
 The operations of the Commission are aimed at strengthening relationships in the communities, fostering respect, building community members capabilities in order to access future opportunities and ensuring accountability.
 The Commission promotes an environment where Indigenous cultures are acknowledged through our conferencing process which is conducted in the local language where required.
 The Commission encourages the positive contributions that community members can make to their local communities and the empowerment which results from rebuilding local Indigenous authority.

 An example of the Commission’s commitment to reconciliation is the development of Community Engagement Guidelines for the welfare reform communities.
 The protocols specified in these guidelines determine the behaviour and engagement strategies to be practised by Commission staff and visitors in and out of community.

 The Commission maintains high standards of professionalism and integrity in relation to community members who are notified to the Commission and agencies with which the Commission has dealings in the performance of its functions.
-The Commission has an Employee Complaints Management Policy and an External Complaints Management Policy which comply with the Australian and International Service Standards (AS4269/ISO10002) and with section 25 of the Public Service Act 2008 wherein the chief executive must implement effective strategies to:
+The Commission has an Employee Complaints Management Policy and an External Complaints Management Policy located under Policies and Guidelines which comply with the Australian and International Service Standards (AS4269/ISO10002).
+These policies meet the requirements of section 218A of the Public Service Act 2008 wherein the chief executive must implement effective strategies to: